trubadur-app/trubadur/README.md

 G#m: [4,6,6,4,4,4]
 ```

-If you know how to work with Github and JSON, you can make changes to [this file](https://github.com/trubadur-app/trubadur-source/blob/master/src/frontend/javascripts/song-text-parse/music-theory/music-theory-data.js) directly and submit a merge request to the `trubadur-source` repository.
+If you know how to work with Github and JavaScript, you can make changes to [this file](https://github.com/trubadur-app/trubadur-source/blob/master/src/frontend/javascripts/song-text-parse/music-theory/music-theory-data.js) directly and submit a merge request to the `trubadur-source` repository.

 ## Changelog